 - TerraNova

-You can buy tests online and administer them at home.
+Fortunately, you can buy tests online and give them at home.
 No proctor required.
 No minimum score required.
-Just keep the results.
-This is the most popular evaluation option for Florida homeschoolers.
+Simply keep the results.
+This is the most popular option.

 Cost: $25-50 for most tests